sled-rs/sled-rs.github.io/perf.md

 Experimental design is about selecting meaningful workloads and metrics, avoiding bias and achieving reproducible results without wasting too much time.

-Different levels of scientific rigor are appropriate for different kinds of work.

-1. Sometimes optimizations make code harder to read.
-If we

-Most folks will measure a program
-Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.
+Simply measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.

 Your machine does some things that might not be obvious, which will change your